CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 |						| targeted with a chance proportional to the value.
 | `attack_chance`		| Integer, percent chance of the attack being successfully used if a monster attempts it.
 Default 100.
 | `range`       		| Integer, range of the attack in tiles (Default 1, this equals melee range).
 Melee attacks require unobstructed straight paths.
+| `hitsize_min`         | Integer, lower bound of limb size this attack can target ( if no bodypart targets are explicitly defined )
+| `hitsize_min`         | Integer, upper bound of limb size this attack can target.
 | `no_adjacent`			| Boolean, default false.
 Attack can't target adjacent creatures.
 | `effects`				| Array, defines additional effects for the attack to add.
 | `throw_strength`		| Integer, if larger than 0 the attack will attempt to throw the target, every 10 strength equals one tile of distance thrown.